-Definitions, terms, and acronyms related to: construction, home inspection, HVAC systems, mechanical engineering, materials engineering, welding, inspection, nondestructive examination, rigging, industrial rope access, pressure vessels, pressure piping, storage tanks, and the petrochemical industries.
+Definitions, terms, and acronyms related to: construction, HVAC systems, mechanical engineering, materials engineering, welding, inspection, nondestructive examination, rigging, industrial rope access, pressure vessels, pressure piping, storage tanks, and the power generation and petrochemical industries.

 Abrasion – The removal of surface material from any solid through the frictional action of another solid, a liquid, or a gas or combination thereof.